-- A. TESTING LENGTH: Each preliminary exam includes 50-100 questions.
-The final exam will have 100-150 questions each. .
-Students will receive 2 minutes per question to take each exam, so the number of questions x 2 minutes will be the length of time for each test.
-You must complete all exams within the time limit. - B. TESTING START TIME: - I. Students should arrive on time for testing.
+A. TESTING LENGTH: Each preliminary exam includes 50-75 questions.
+Any Midterm or final exams will have 100-150 questions each.
+Students will receive 1.5 minutes per question to take each exam, so the number of questions x 1.5 minutes will be the length of time for each test.
+You must complete all exams within the time limit.

+B. TESTING START TIME:

+I. Students should arrive on time for testing.
 Students arriving after the testing instructions have begun and the door to the testing environment is closed, are considered "late."
-These students will not be allowed to take the exam, and will receive a zero for the missed exam. - II.
+These students will not be allowed to take the exam and will receive a zero for the missed exam.

 Exceptions may be made on a case-by-case basis due to emergencies and school sponsored activities for students who notify the testing instructor prior to the start of the exam.

-2. MAKE-UP EXAMS: Because of the fast pace of the program and the weekly testing that is required, there will be no make-up exams.
-Should a student miss an exam, the final exam grade will replace one missed prelim exam.
+2. MAKE-UP EXAMS Because of the fast pace of the program and the weekly testing that is required, there will be no make-up exams, except in cases of COVID.
+Should a student miss an exam, the final exam grade will replace up to one missed prelim exam.
 Any subsequent missed exams will receive a grade of "0."

 3. REMEDIATION/TUTORING: Remediation/tutoring will be done outside class time as scheduled.
 Tutoring/Remediation will be required for all students scoring 80% or less on an exam, however, this is available to all students.
 See Blackboard for rules for remediation.
 No points will be awarded for completion of remediation.
+If the required remediation, or the declination page are not uploaded to blackboard prior to the next preliminary exam, the student will not be permitted to take the next exam and will receive a grade of zero for that exam.